UNIVERSITY CATALOG: 2026-2027

 A. Admission to the Program

-1. In addition to general University requirements for admission, a bachelor’s degree with a 3.0 or higher overall GPA and a major in Chemistry, Biochemistry or other area with the appropriate science content is recommended.
+1. In addition to general University requirements for admission, a bachelor’s degree with a 3.0 or higher overall GPA and a Chemistry major or other area with appropriate science content is recommended.
 Applicants with an overall GPA between 2.75 and 3.0 must additionally submit GRE scores (from the general test).

 2. Foreign students must submit a minimum TOEFL score of 550 (paper-based test) or 79 (internet-based test) to demonstrate their proficiency in the English language.